 Preparatory position: back lies on a bench, feet are rested against the floor, hips are lowered slightly lower than a level of shoulders, we hold a dumbbell with two hands as shown in a photo in front of ourselves, then slowly with slightly bent arms we lower a dumbbell and we stretch intercostal muscles, after that we return a dumbbell into the preparatory position.

 Let’s begin a 3D drawing!

 If you don't have any previous experience with this kind of picture, we suggest you start with the simplest drawings, for example, a circle.

 When learning to draw in 3D, it’s best to use simple pencils with different grades of lead.
 If you can, acquire a special kit.
 Soft lead pencils make a darker and thicker line; hard lead pencils a thinner and lighter line.
 In addition, when drawing in 3D you must sometimes bear down harder and sometimes more lightly.

-Preparatory position: a sitting position, legs between rollers, straight back, hands hold handles, then we bend legs completely straining a hip biceps and then we come back into the preparatory position.
+Preparatory position: sitting, straight back, shoulder blades are strained together, we rest hands against handles, then we pull them up, we strain deltas, and then we come back into the preparatory position.